 • All applicants will be required to undertake a DBS check as part of the interview process.

 See below our current Panel Member vacancies:

-FOSTERING PANEL CHAIR AND VICE CHAIR – North Wales
+FOSTERING PANEL VICE CHAIR – Yorkshire and North West

 Fostering Solutions is fully committed to providing high quality foster placements for children.
 The Fostering Solutions Fostering Panels are integral to this by ensuring that assessments of prospective foster carers are scrutinised thoroughly, comprehensive Foster Carer Reviews are undertaken and that high standards are being maintained across the agency, in line with the Panel’s monitoring role.

-We require a Panel Chair and a Vice Chair to join our Fostering Panel in the North Wales region.
-This Panel is held at our Wrexham office approximately monthly.
+We require two Vice Chair's to join our Fostering Panel in the Yorkshire and North West regions.
+This Panel is held approximately monthly.